priyanshu-profile/PACT/README.md

 ]()

 ## Dataset Generation Code
-The code for data generation can be found in "dataset_generation" folder.
+The code for data generation can be found in the "dataset_generation" folder.

 ## Dataset Request Access